status-im/nimbus-eth2/beacon_chain/spec/datatypes/migration.md

 for a BeaconBlock and getting one, but does not seem happy.
 Found some more missed areas from the first code sweep and fixed them up.

+<a id="org061c0ab"></a>

+## Polymorphic errors

+Sometimes we don&rsquo;t import the spec files directly, but rather export them from some other file.

+Search `export {previous_fork_name}` and be sure that all of them are updated with your new fork name.

+<a id="orgd80f4b0"></a>

+## Ambiguous calls

+I found that some places the spec has new features from the bellatrix upgrade which need to be modified or in some way made non-ambiguous.

+So far in the slow process of migration type ambiguity has been the single largest slowdown to progress.